IRIS-NITK/IRIS-Flutter-Bootcamp-2022/assignments/assignment2_number_trivia/number_trivia/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## About the project

+The NUMBER TRIVIA is an app in which user enters a number and some interesting facts about that number is displayed.
+The facts regarding that number can be about some Math, Trivia or some important year.

+## Features Added

+1. Added backgroud image
+2. App Icon added
+3. More than two Text fonts and styles used
+4. Splash screen added

+## App recording